albert-decatur/SQL-for-Windows-Users/README.md

 ![](img/2015-03-10_16_22_09.png)
 Name this table "projects" after the input.
 ![](img/2015-03-10_16_22_21.png)
 Delete that pesky starter table.
-This is not necessary when doing SQL at the command line, or in some other graphical systems.
+Making it in the first place is not necessary when doing SQL at the command line, or in some other graphical systems.
 Just a quirk of this particular program.
 ![](img/2015-03-10_16_47_05.png)
 Back in the Database Structure tab, expand your projects table to look at all the columns.
-We didn't specify data types (like TEXT, NUMERIC) but that's ok for now.
+We didn't specify data types (like TEXT, NUMERIC) but that's OK for now.
 ![](img/2015-03-10_16_47_18.png)
 Go over to the Browse tab to get a look at the data in this table.
 ![](img/2015-03-10_16_47_31.png)
 Now it's time to learn SQL **for real**.
 You may have used it before without knowing, like in ArcGIS's "select by attributes."
 SQL is easy!
-This statement just says "show me the first 10 project_id column values from the projects table that you find whose country is Cambodia."
+The statement shown in the picture below just says "show me the first 10 project_id column values from the projects table that you find whose country is Cambodia."
 Check out the output in the "Data returned" box below.
 Here's the actual SQL, written in a more legible style: